 If it wasn’t for a toe wart, I may not have figured out what to do with my first murder mystery.

 You know what else is annoying, though?
 Writer’s block.
 See, ever since I finished The City of Smoke & Mirrors, I’ve wanted to write a sequel.
 I have ideas for over a dozen or more adventures starring Dilbert Pinkerton.
 Some are just titles, others are rough plot ideas, others are somewhat fleshed out in my head space.
 Last year, I started working on a sequel.
 Unfortunately, after about 30,000 words, I hit a block: I didn’t really know how to write the main antagonist or villain.
-I tried writing his introductory scene three times and not one of them felt either natural or fun enough to write the rest of the book using that personality.
+I tried writing his introductory scene three times and none of them felt either natural or fun enough to write the rest of the book using that personality.

 Because it bothered me so much, I brought four things with me to the clinic: my phone, a copy of Now Write!
 Mysteries, a pen, and a notepad.
 The phone usually came with me everywhere and sure enough, I spent most of my time on that, eating away at my monthly data plan and the phone’s battery life.
 Every so often, I’d put it away and flip through Now Write! to skim its chapters.
-It’s a book dedicated to give advice to writers on writing mysteries.
+It’s a book dedicated to give advice on writing mysteries.
 I kept looking through it like some Christians refer to the Bible when they want a question answered.
 I came up empty in this particular scripture.

 On my phone, I chatted with some friends on Facebook.
 Just to have something to do or read, I posted a question to fellow writers: what do you do when you’re stuck on the how’s, why’s, what’s, or who’s of a story idea.
 I even tweeted the question to comic book writer Gail Simone, who responded quite positively.

-Suddenly, after about an hour of just free-writing questions and answers, I had a pretty decent mystery to write.
+After about an hour of just free-writing questions and answers, I had a pretty decent mystery to write.
 Of course, all this might be for naught when I start writing and it turns out the ideas are still not really very exciting or interesting in practice, but that’s just another one of those joys of writing, isn’t it?

 So, in conclusion?
 What saved this murder mystery?
 A dead phone battery and a toe wart.